Prukutu/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 ~~~
 {: .language-bash}

 This list is very long.
-But, we can use our Unix skills to help us -- the `grep` command:
+We can list specific packages, or use wildcards to find packages whose name contains a particular string.
 ~~~
-$ conda list | grep xarray
+$ conda list xarray
 ~~~
 {: .language-bash}